 We work through Wesley, one of the longest-standing non-profits in the region, supporting child care, people experiencing homelessness, supportive housing, employment services and refugee settlement.
 We also contribute to Helping Hands Street Mission, Fiddes Fresh Food Drive, and Hamilton Food Share.

-In 2023 we also donated to El Salvador Children's Community centre, and to the Raw Carrot, a social enterprise that provides the dignity of work to people who face barriers to traditional employment.
+In 2023 we donated to El Salvador Children's Community Centre, and to the Raw Carrot, a social enterprise that provides the dignity of work to people who face barriers to traditional employment.
 We collected food and financial donations for St Matthew's house, which supports senior citizens living in the Hamilton community.

 We gather on the territory of Erie, Neutral, Huron-Wendat, Haudenosaunee and Mississaugas.
 This territory was included in the Between-the-Lakes purchase (Treaty 3), an agreement between the Mississaugas of the Credit First Nation and the British Crown; the Dish with One Spoon Wampum Belt Covenant, an agreement between the Haudenosaun